apache/nuttx/configs/sabre-6quad/README.txt

 NOTES:

   1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:

      a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. Unless stated otherwise, all configurations generate console output on TBD.
+  2. Unless stated otherwise, all configurations generate console output on UART1 which is a available to the host PC from the USB micro AB as a VCOM part.

   3. All of these configurations are set up to build under Windows using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM